williamsca/williamsca/_posts/2019-12-09-Epitaphs-Antonine-Plague.md

 I review some competing hypothesis below.

 #### What if the population or wealth of Rome increased?
-If this were the case, other types of inscription should also increase in Rome.
-Honorifics are the second most common type of inscription in Italy, and while Rome does see an increase relative to the other Italian provinces, it is less dramatic than the change in epitaphs.
+If this were the case, other types of inscription might also increase in Rome, but that does not happen.
+Honorifics are the second most common type of inscription in Italy, and the number of honorifics decreases across all of Italy in 50 - 100 AD.

 ![png]({{ site.baseurl }}/images/20191217 Honorifics by Year (Rome & Italy).png)

-A small increase in honorifics is consistent with elevated mortality driving demand for luxury goods.
-The fact that the relative increase is proportionally much smaller than the increase in epitaphs also accords with a plague, rather than newfound wealth through taxes or conquest.
+The pattern for building / dedicatory and votive inscriptions is similarly parallel between Rome and Italy during the 1st century.

 #### What if the mortality rate in Italy fell?
 If so, why did it not also fall in Rome itself?
 A localized increase